 For all other policies governed by this CP, the activation data used to unlock private keys, in conjunction with any other access control procedure, shall have an appropriate level of strength for the keys or data to be protected and shall meet the applicable security policy requirements of the cryptographic module used to store the keys.
 Subscriber activation data may be user selected.
 For CAs, activation data shall either entail the use of biometric data or satisfy the policy enforced at/by the cryptographic module.
-If the activation data must be transmitted, it shall be via an appropriately protected channel, and distinct in time and place from the associated cryptographic module.

-When a CA uses passwords as activation data for the CA signing key, at a minimum the activation data shall be changed upon CA re-key.
+When a CA uses passwords as activation data for the CA signing key, at a minimum the activation data shall be changed upon CA re-key or upon appointment of new Administrator or Operator trusted roles.